i2p/i2p.www/i2p2www/spec/ntcp2.rst

 Peer timestamps are included in the first two handshake messages, Session Request and Session Created.
 A clock skew between two peers of greater than +/- 60 seconds is generally fatal.
-If Bob thinks that his local clock is bad, he may adjust her clock using the calculated skew, or some external source.
+If Bob thinks that his local clock is bad, he may adjust his clock using the calculated skew, or some external source.
 Otherwise, Bob should reply with a Session Created even if the maximum skew is exceeded, rather than simply closing the connection.
 This allows Alice to get Bob's timestamp and